ShiviBhatt/ShiviBhatt/README.md

 ### Hi there, I'm Shivi! <img src="https://github.com/ShiviBhatt/IconsRepo/blob/master/Hi.gif" width="30px">

 Welcome to my portfolio.
 I am a Business Intelligence Developer/ Data Analyst and Data story teller.
-I have total 5 years relevant work experience in Analytics
+I have total 5 years relevant work experience in Data Analytics

 *Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources.